 Aspida Mail uses Identity Based Encryption (IBE) to encrypt email messages containing electronic protected health information (ePHI).
 When a user sends an email the ASPIDA Mail server applies various policies to the email.
 If a policy or rule match is found, the mail server encrypts the email with a public key using the recipients email address and sends a notification to the recipient.

 The notification email contains an HTML attachment, with instructions and links informing the recipient how to access the encrypted email.

-If the recipient has registered with the Aspida Mail server previously, the recipient only needs to log in to the ASPIDA Mail server to read email.
+*If the recipient has registered with the ASPIDA Mail server previously (and accessed the mailbox within the last 60 days), the recipient only needs to log in to the ASPIDA Mail server to read email.

 When the recipient opens the mail on the ASPIDA Mail server, the email is decrypted automatically.